 The benefits of learning music online are being realized more and more these days, whether out of necessity or preference.
 Until now, there has been a lot of resistance to the idea that you can still have a quality music lesson when it's being held online.
 While nothing can quite replace the interaction that you can have learning face to face, there are many upsides that music students are seeing that for some, may outweigh the benefit of being able to access music lessons.

 If you’re unsure about learning music online, it's good to think about what you want to get out of your music lessons and what is important to you as a music student.
 To start off, let's look at the 5 benefits laid out below

-Once you experience what it’s like to have a mind-blowing lesson with someone miles and miles away, without having to even leave your house or fight traffic, the word “convenient” really takes on a whole new meaning.
+Once you experience what it’s like to have a meaningful lesson with someone miles and miles away, without having to even leave your house or fight traffic, the word “convenient” takes on a whole new meaning.

-Apart from transportation, there is also the factor of carrying an instrument around and having to adapt oneself to a different schedule.
-Online lessons allow both the student and the teacher to work from the comfort of their own homes, where the necessary equipment can be left safe, connected and ready to use.
+There is also the factor of carrying an instrument around and having to adapt oneself to a different schedule.
+You probably don't want to bring your instrument with you to dinner.
+Online lessons allow both the student and the teacher to work from the comfort of their own homes, where the necessary equipment can be left safe, connected, and ready to use.

-The internet, on the other hand, is quite literally an endless resource on whatever topic you want to specialize on.
-This means if you want to delve into a rather obscure subject, your own curiosity and drive for knowledge are the only limits.
+The internet, on the other hand, is quite literally an endless resource on whatever topic you want to specialize in.
+Tonara Connect, for example, is a marketplace full of music teachers that you can connect with and learn from.